lyrm/multicore-training/README.md

 functions to do that.

 In a the `actors/splitting_with_domains.ml` file, split the jobs in as many parts as cores you have.

 > [!NOTE]
 > Spawning more domains than you have cores will make the efficiency drop!
+Use `Domain.recommended_domain_count` to know how many domains you can use.
+Don't forget to count your main domain (i.e. you can spawn as one domain less than the returned number)

 ## 4. Reusing the domains `actors/splitting_with_pool.ml`